 I arrived at church and my friend, the pastor, ushered me into a part of the old building I’d never seen before.
 A tiny chapel with a few pews.
 We sat.
 I explained my dilemma about trying to balance two conflicting ideas in my mind and heart.
 And how revenge was winning.
 I explained how while it was unfortunate that the situation happened at all, we’re kind of lucky that it happened to us.
 To someone as strong as my daughter, and how she will not become another statistic.

 And while I was dumping my problems in the little chapel, peace swept over me that I hadn’t felt in days.
 Revenge was settling down.
 Justice was taking charge.

 Sure, there should be severe punishment for the crimes committed against my daughter.
 Yes, criminals regardless of age need to learn their lessons.
 But, they’re just kids.
 Just kids.
 Just kids.
 Their minds are still forming.
 They make bad decisions.
-I thought back to my own teenage years when I was a very bad kid who did very bad things—I just never bullied anyone.
-And I never got caught.
+I thought back to my own teenage years when I was a bad kid who did very bad things—I just never bullied anyone.
+And I never got caught for my stupid deeds.
 If I had, I could have easily served jail time.

 And then I was struck with an epiphany.

 My oldest daughter created an anti-bullying proposal at school which had only just been presented to the principal that morning via email.
 What if rather than press charges or see kids serve jail time for these mistakes (because let’s face it, bullying is a mistake), we instead enlist these kids to be part of the program to help end bullying at the school.
 To be part of the solution.